matiasinsaurralde/go-wasm3/README.md

 ## Install/build

-For now I've attached two static builds of [WASM3](https://github.com/wasm3/wasm3) for OS X and Linux (64 bits).
-If you want to hack around the library, you will need [this CMake tweak](https://github.com/matiasinsaurralde/wasm3/commit/824cb245617ad9888e1b36c47c164d5c687cd272).
+This package ships with pre-built [`WASM3`](https://github.com/wasm3/wasm3) libraries (static builds) for OS X and Linux.
+If you want to hack around it, check [the original repository](https://github.com/wasm3/wasm3).

-If you don't want to build [WASM3](https://github.com/wasm3/wasm3) and one of the mentioned platforms is in use, `go get` should be enough:
+If you're using one of the mentioned platforms, you may install the package using `go get`:

 ```
 $ go get -u github.com/matiasinsaurralde/go-wasm3